Hugh Lane: 1875-1915

 By: Robert O’Byrne

 From his birth in Cork in 1875, to London, South Africa and Dublin, Hugh Lane is primarily remembered for establishing Dublin’s Municipal Gallery of Modern Art, the first known public gallery of modern art in the world.
 He never married and, though rumoured to have been homosexual, never had a documented relationship with a man.
-He was also a person of great social energy who befriended and sometimes crossed swords with the leading cultural figures of his day: Yeats, Gregory, Orpen, Augustus John, Rodin, Beerbohm, and many others.
+He was also known to be a person of great social energy who befriended and sometimes crossed swords with the leading cultural figures of his day: Yeats, Gregory, Orpen, Augustus John, Rodin, Beerbohm, and many others.

 Robert O’Byrne writes with clarity and insight about a man who, since his untimely death on R.M.S.
 Lusitania in 1915, has been something of a mystery.